Sales Territory

 What is Sales Territory Management?

-A good territory plan balances workloads, sets fair targets, and gives customers one consistent point of contact.
-It also streamlines routing and scheduling for field sales teams to produce clean data to track revenue, win rates, and pipeline health.
+A strong territory plan balances workloads and sets fair targets.
+It gives customers one consistent point of contact.
+Clean data from well-defined territories helps track revenue, win rates, and pipeline health.

 Types of Sales Territories for SaaS Companies